Alphagon/ml-model-kafka/README.md

 Build the docker using the following command - `sudo docker-compose up --build`

-Once the build is complete check if all the images are built properly using the following command - `sudo docker ps`.
-You should find three images up and running [Kafka, Zookeeper, and Mongo]
+Once the build is complete check if all the images are built properly using the following command - `sudo docker ps` You should find three images up and running [Kafka, Zookeeper, and Mongo]

 Next create a listener for kafka using the following command